 UNC School of Medicine White Coat Ceremony

-- UNC School of Medicine Tour - During this abbreviated tour led by UNC medical students, you will get an inside look at the Clinical Skills and Patient Simulation Center and visit a team-based learning classroom for a presentation by a UNC faculty member.
+- UNC School of Medicine Tour and Panel Discussion - During this abbreviated tour led by UNC medical students, you will get an inside look at the School of Medicine, view simulations in our "SIMS lab", and visit a team-based learning classroom.
+Prior to the tour we will have presentations and a panel discussion hosted by faculty, students and parents.

 - White Coat Ceremony - Family and friends are invited to watch as your medical student dons the white coat for the first time.